-The TRP or the radiated power is simply the total power radiated by an EUT, as in clause 5.1.1.
-In theory, due to energy conservation, TRP is independent of choice of test distance..
+The TRP or the radiated power is simply the total power radiated by an EUT, as in subclause 5.1.1.
+In theory, due to energy conservation, TRP is independent of choice of test distance.

 In theory, TRPReference is defined as the integral of the EUT’s far field radiation pattern over a spherical surface, that is